Maddog0057/local-code-server-tf/readme.md

 * On your target machine verify access to the docker daemon by running `docker info` as your target user
 * In 1Password create a login item with the username and password of the target account and set the website to the IP/hostname of your target machine
 * Add a local varible for `op_ssh_id` in `secrets.tf` pointing to the UUID of the 1Password item
-* Rename `copy-public-key.tf.off` to `copy-public-key.tf`
+* Uncomment the last section of `copy-public-key.tf`

 If you are running your code server local start it at this point, if not, you have one last step
-* In `docker.tf` Uncomment the remote host line and comment the local docker host line
+* In `providers.tf` Uncomment the remote host line and comment the local docker host line

 Once your server is running perfrom the last step above for access to remote docker daemon within your code server container